Last updated on 2026-02-02

 The Occupational Health, Safety and Wellness (OHSW) graduate program is designed to equip students with essential knowledge and skills to ensure workplace safety and health.
 In today's complex work environments, the demand for competent health and safety professionals is increasing.
-This program focuses on monitoring and assessing workplace hazards while developing and implementing effective health and wellness initiatives.
-Students will gain insights into current trends and best practices, preparing them for a rewarding career in occupational health and safety.
+This program focuses on monitoring and assessing workplace hazards while developing, implementing, and evaluating health and wellness programs.
+Students will gain insights into current trends and best practices, preparing them for the Canadian Registered Safety Technician (CRST) certification.
+The program is accredited by the Institute of Occupational Safety and Health (IOSH), allowing students to benefit from Student Membership during their studies.

 The Occupational Health, Safety and Wellness program is structured to be completed in 1 year, consisting of two academic terms.
-The program is delivered in a hybrid format, allowing for both in-person and online learning experiences.
+This program is offered in a hybrid format, allowing students to engage in both in-person and online learning experiences.
 Key features of the program include:

 - Focused curriculum on health, safety, and wellness initiatives.

-- Management skills training for developing and evaluating workplace programs.
+- Management skills development for leading workplace safety programs.

 - Preparation for the Canadian Registered Safety Technician (CRST) certification.